profgaelle/ku-besci-research-group/content/publication/2022vallee-tourangeau-2/index.md

 ---
-title: "Individual innovation and creativity: An interdisciplinary mapping of creative cognition"
+title: 'Individual innovation and creativity: An interdisciplinary mapping of creative cognition'
 authors:
  - admin
  - Evy Sakellariou